-- Children younger than 12 months old are welcome to attend an older sibling’s class at no additional charge, as long as you can keep them on your person or in a stroller for the duration of the session.
+- Children 12 months or younger are welcome to attend an older sibling’s class at no additional charge, as long as you can keep them on your person or in a stroller for the duration of the session.

-- Children who have aged out of LEAP (5 and older) cannot attend the class but are welcome to spend time in the buildings once class is over.
+- Children who have aged out of LEAP (ages 5 and older) cannot attend the class, but are welcome to spend time in the space once class is over.